movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 **Liveness**.
 In order to guarantee liveness the protocol ensures that anyone can voluntarily provide the service of the accepter.
 However, no reward is being issued for this service.

 ![Version A Diagram](postconfirmation.png)
-*Figure 1: Leader-independent block generation process in Version B.*
+*Figure 1: Leader-independent (deterministic) block generation process.*